ByteBusterNikon/SystemSecurityScripts/README.md

 I am not responsible for any misuse, damage, or disruption caused by these scripts.
 Use them at your own risk.

-**License:**

-[Include your chosen license here, if applicable, such as MIT or GPL, with a note about personal use only.]

 **For Educational Purposes:**